ndrewr/geomuze/README.md

 - Singing in the shower...what about user types a destination, app fires off a search for songs with that destination in the title/lyrics? can present a youtube video link in modal, or a jukebox or something... maybe save last several searches (persist on server) in the jukebox...
+- If I keep the routing structure I can set up the about page as instructions or a history of past searches

 *****************************************************************************